The Filament Rift: $\Lambda$CDM's Structural Challenge Against Observation: Sample Selection and Methodology

-To identify the filamentary structures (micro- and macro-filaments) in both the SDSS spectroscopic sample and the IllustrisTNG300-1 simulation, the GrAviPaSt filament identification method (\cite{ghafour2025gravipast}) is applied.
+To identify the filamentary structures (micro- and macro-filaments), the GrAviPaSt filament identification method (\cite{ghafour2025gravipast}) is employed.
 This method leverages gravitational potential, an A*-like path-finder, and the minimum spanning tree (MST) of the central mass distribution of the galaxy systems.
-The algorithm identifies cosmic filaments across a range of lengths, thicknesses and mass density contrasts ($\delta_{M}$), including micro-filaments defined as structures bridging galaxy systems, and macro-filaments formed by connecting micro-filaments like a chain.